nicklockwood/Expression/README.md

 Why would I want to do that?
 -----------------------------

 There are many situations where it is useful to be able to evaluate a simple expression at runtime.
-I've included a couple of example apps with the library:
+I've included a few of example apps with the library:

 * A scientific calculator
+* A CSS color string parser
 * A basic layout engine, similar to AutoLayout

 but there are other possible applications, e.g.